|« PreviousNext »|

 the AWS_ELB_URL environment variable.

 For more information on using the region parameter with your Elastic Load Balancing commands, go to the Elastic Load Balancing Quick Reference Card.
-For information on setting your environment variable, see Installing the Elastic Load Balancing Command Line Interface.
+For information on setting your environment variable, see Install the Elastic Load Balancing Command Line Interface.
 For information about this product's Regions and endpoints, go to Regions and Endpoints in the Amazon Web Services General Reference.

 Amazon EC2 provides features such as security groups that can be used for creating and managing the load balancers within Amazon EC2.
-For information about the using features specific to instances launched within Amazon EC2, see Deploy Elastic Load Balancing in Amazon EC2-Classic.
+For information about the using features specific to instances launched within Amazon EC2, see Elastic Load Balancing in Amazon EC2-Classic.

 Amazon VPC lets you define a virtual networking environment in a private, isolated section of the Amazon Web Services (AWS) cloud and launch EC2 instances in that environment.
 Elastic Load Balancing on Amazon VPC works in a similar manner to the way it works in Amazon EC2, and it supports the same set of features.
 There are however some differences in the procedures for associating your load balancer with the instances.
-For information on creating and managing load balancers within Amazon VPC, see Deploy Elastic Load Balancing in Amazon VPC.
+For information on creating and managing load balancers within Amazon VPC, see Elastic Load Balancing in Amazon VPC.

 Elastic Load Balancing associates your load balancer with your EC2 instances using IP addresses.
 When an instance is stopped and then restarted, the IP addresses associated with your instance change.
 In such cases, we recommend that you de-register your Amazon EC2 instance from your load balancer after you stop your instance, and then register the load balancer with your instance after you've restarted.
 For detailed instructions on de-registering and registering instances, see De-Register and Register Amazon EC2 Instances.